corbindavenport/imageshare/README.md

 ### Privacy Policy & Terms of Service

 ImageShare uses [Plausible Analytics](https://plausible.io) to report anonymous usage data, including how many times the app is used and the browser/device used.
 Uploaded images are not stored on ImageShare servers, only on Imgur.
-The QR code is generated using the [Google Charts API](https://developers.google.com/chart/infographics/docs/qr_codes), which requires sending the URL to a Google server after upload.
+The QR code is generated using the [goQR.me API](https://goqr.me/api/), which requires sending the URL to goQR.me after upload.

 Imgur image uploads are subject to Imgur's [Terms of Service](https://imgur.com/tos) and [Privacy Policy](https://imgur.com/privacy).
 ImgBB image uploads are subject to ImgBB's [Terms of Service](https://imgbb.com/tos) and [Privacy Policy](https://imgbb.com/privacy).